ALERT - Extortion Scam

 The DEA reminds the public to use caution when purchasing controlled substance pharmaceuticals by telephone or through the Internet.
 It is illegal to purchase controlled substance pharmaceuticals online or by telephone unless very stringent requirements are met.
 And, all pharmacies that dispense controlled substance pharmaceuticals by means of the internet must be registered with DEA.
 By ordering any pharmaceutical medications online or by telephone from unknown entities, members of the public risk receiving unsafe, counterfeit, and/or ineffective drugs from criminals who operate outside the law.
 In addition, personal and financial information could be compromised.

-Anyone receiving a telephone call from a person purporting to be a DEA special agent or other law enforcement official seeking money should refuse the demand and report the threat using the online form below.
+Anyone receiving a telephone call from a person purporting to be a DEA special agent, DEA Investigator, or other law enforcement official seeking money should refuse the demand and report the threat using the online form below.
 Please include all fields, including, most importantly, a call back number so that a DEA investigator can contact you for additional information.
 Online reporting will greatly assist DEA in investigating and stopping this criminal activity.